digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-45.md

 #### Nick Battle
 * Solve some CWD problems in VSCode with Jonas and Leo
 * Fixed some other niggles in LSP to prepare for VSCode 1.2.1
-* Fix some MaestroCheck issues with Frederik.
+* Fix some MaestroCheck issues with Frederik
+* Release VDMCheck 1.1.1.

 #### Peter Gorm Larsen
 * September 3: Gave presentation about digital twins for robotics